abdelrahman298/DevFolio/README.md

 - I used  HTML, CSS, Bootstrap
-- The website is  responsive and suitable for all types of devices like Desktop, Tablet, and phones -and use animation to shake an image ^_^.
+- The website is  responsive and suitable for all types of devices like Desktop, Tablet, and phones
+- used animation
--used Flex-box to layout the elements
+- used Flex-box to layout the elements
 - most of my codes used Bootstrap